Charlcombe: Geology

 The local geology of the Swainswick valley around Sopers Wood, in the south Cotswolds, has been investigated because of the presence of landslides since the work of William Smith in 1799.
 These are caused by the over-steepened topography downslope of the cap rock formed by the Great Oolite where water egresses around the plateau at the junction between the Great Oolite and the Fuller’s Earth formation and through the more permeable limestone bands within the Fuller’s Earth.
 Known locally as the Woolley Valley, there has been a dispute about development of green belt land.

 Lansdown Hill

 The plateau near the centre of the parish is known as Lansdown Hill and gives its name to the Bath suburb.
 The hamlet of Lansdown, about 3 mi north-west of the centre of Bath, has a public house, the Charlcombe Inn; also here are Bath Racecourse and Lansdown Golf Course.
-The Battle of Landsowne of the English Civil War took place on the hill in 1643.
+The Battle of Lansdowne of the English Civil War took place on the hill in 1643.